rebelsky/csc207c/_labs/shortest-paths.md

 Preparation
 -----------

-If you haven't done so already, fork and clone the repository and then import it into your IDE.
+If you haven't done so already, fork and clone the repository at {{ page.repo }} and then import it into your IDE.

 Exercises
 ---------